dry-rb/dry-system/docsite/source/settings.html.md

 ## Basic usage

-Dry-system provides a built-in `:settings` component which you can use in your application.
+dry-system provides a built-in `:settings` component which you can use in your application.
 In order to set it up, simply define a bootable `:settings` component and import it from the `:system` provider:

 ```ruby
 # in system/boot/settings.rb